The Soldier's Details

 Gwladys was daughter of Thomas and Agnes Morgan of Tammin.
 Agnes died in 1941 and Thomas Morgan died May 1945.

-Above: Gwladys had already learned of the tragic death of her husband Don, from illness in Burma.
+Above: Gwladys had already learned of the tragic death of her husband Don in May 1945.
+Most families had to wait until well after the war ended to learn the deaths of their loved ones.

 This information would have been confirmed by Wally Winter who was rescued by ‘USS Pampanito’ following 4 days in ocean Sept 1944.
 The rescued men returned to WA in about Nov 1944 – but were ordered not to communicate with relatives.
 Wally would have reported Don Matheson’s death to AIF who in turn notified Gwladys.
 Wally Winter was pall bearer at Don’s funeral March 1944 at Aungganung, Burma.

-This above war memorial site has linked to Don Matheson’s page.
+This above war memorial site is now linked to Don Matheson’s page.

 Gwladys remarried to Alfred Russell McGrath.